Geeoon/asploit/README.md

 Any area where `EXPLOIT` or `exploit` is referenced can be replaced with any custom HTTP header (eg. for PHP, `HTTP_EXPLOIT` -> `HTTP_ANYTHINGYOUWANT`).

 # Client
+## Help
+Type `help` to list all commands in the current shell.
+Changes depending on whether or not you've entered a botnet or exploit shell.

 ## Command and Controller
 The C2 runs on Python.
 To start, run `main.py` in the `src` folder.

+## Botnet Controlling
+To control multiple backdoors at once, type `botnet` to enter the botnet mode.

 # Custom Backdoors/Exploits
 ## Loading Extensions